-- online application with a nonrefundable \$50 application fee; - · An official transcript showing an earned baccalaureate degree as well as official transcripts from all colleges attended other than High Point University; Note: If you have attended High Point University you do not need to include your HPU transcript with your application.
-The Office of Graduate Admissions will request that transcript for you once application is submitted. - · applicants must have an acceptable undergraduate GPA (3.0 or higher on a 4-point scale) or documentation of meeting the basic testing requirement for the PRAXIS I (Core) test battery in reading, writing, and mathematics; - · three reference reports; - · professional resume; and - essay.
+- online application with a nonrefundable \$50 application fee; - An official transcript showing an earned baccalaureate degree as well as official transcripts from all colleges attended other than High Point University; \Note: If you have attended High Point University you do not need to include your HPU transcript with your application.
+The Office of Graduate Admissions will request that transcript for you once application is submitted.